ArkhamElders/YARD/en-EN/009 - Magic.md

 Each time a spell is cast, the mage pays not only the required amount of Mystic Energy, but also health—2 Vitality Points for every 5 caster levels.
 The mage may ignore the crystal’s hunger by sacrificing a number of determination points equal to their level.

 Unlike shamans, mages must brew potions from herbs to use them.
 This takes some time, but the extract is stronger and more effective (1 hour per potion).

+It sometimes happens that during their wanderings, a mage stumbles upon mysterious scrolls, imbued with ancient magic.
+The spells written on them are usually more powerful than standard ones.
+If the spell on the scroll belongs to a domain the mage knows, he can learn it.
+If not, he can cast the spell once or keep the scroll until he learn its domain.
+Regardless of whether the mage uses the spell or chooses to learn it, the scroll disintegrates after use.

 ### Crystal Magic Specializations:
 - Illusions – manipulate minds and alter perception of reality